taoplusplus/botw-resources/README.md

 Object Map http://bombch.us/DJtv
 *Full map of Hyrule including all game objects.
 Can use to draw routes and mark objectives.*

-Swiffy's teleport cheat codes (Switch Homebrew required) https://github.com/swiffy22/botw-save-state
+Swiffy's teleport cheat codes https://github.com/swiffy22/botw-save-state
 *Save+Restore Link's position and other attributes with a button combination.
 Useful for practice.
-Implemented with cheat codes in Breeze.*
+Implemented with cheat codes in Breeze.
+(Switch Homebrew required)*

-Piston's save state mod (Switch Homebrew required) https://github.com/iTNTPiston/botw-save-state
+Piston's save state mod https://github.com/iTNTPiston/botw-save-state
 *Save+Restore Link's position and other attributes with a button combination.
 Useful for practice.
 Full mod that's more flexible than the the cheat codes.
-In development.*
+In development.
+(Switch Homebrew required)*

 IST Simulator https://dupl.itntpiston.app/
 *For documenting, sharing, and experimenting with setups for Inventory Slot Transfer and Direct Inventory Corruption.*